CharlesHolbrow/vive-osc-sender/README.md

 # Settings

-If you supply the parameter "--showonlydeviceid <number>" you can choose to show data/events for a specific device.
-E.g. "--showonlydeviceid 0" would show only data for the HMD.

 If you supply the parameter "--port <number>" you can choose which port to send the OSC data to.

 If you supply the parameter "--ip <number>" you can choose which ip address to send the OSC data to.